 Apitherapy, which means using bee stuff for health, can include eating pollen, propolis, wax, royal jelly, bee larvae, and honey – or rubbing them on your face.
 But for many, apitherapy is bee sting therapy.
 Stings are sometimes promoted as a treatment for autoimmune disorders, like MS and rheumatism.
 Less frequently (but with more notice), bee venom is an ingredient in skin creams – as you can read here.
 (And here, here, and here.)
 However, a recent death due to a bee sting administered as apitherapy is newsworthy.

 In two of the courses which I help teach – Making Money from Honey and Beginner’s Beekeeping, We always show a slide about bee sting therapy.
 For the beginners’ group, I mention it because many new beekeepers know the health benefits of a jab of bee venom, as seen on YouTube.
 We try to be sure that they understand the risks involved.
 For more advanced beekeepers, I mention bee sting therapy as something they may have considered as a source of income (and a way to help people).
-In both courses, I strongly advise against applying stings on anyone.
+In both courses, I strongly advise against stinging anyone.
 Intentionally inflicting bee venom so that a client may gain health benefits might be considered “practising medicine without a license.”
 And you could kill someone.

+That’s my soap box speech for apitherapy caveats.
 You may wonder why March 30 is World Apitherapy Day.
 Today is not only my birthday, but it’s also the birthdate of the most important early promoter of healthy bee stings, Filip Terč, whom you see glaring at you adjacent to this sentence.
 Terč practiced medicine in Maribor, Slovenia, over a hundred years ago.
 As a young man, he suffered badly from rheumatoid pain until, at age 22, he was accidentally stung by an defensive mob of irritated honey bees.
 It changed his life.
 His pain was gone.

 Terč began a serious study of the effects of bee venom therapy.
 He published the first clinical trials of the therapeutic effects of bee stings in the 1888 publication “Report on the Peculiar Connection between Bee Stings and Rheumatism”.
 He presented the results of treating 680 patients with the collective application of 39,000 stings.
 (An average of 60 stings/patient, administered over several months.)
 He claimed that 82% experienced a complete cure, 15% had partial recovery, and just 3% had no relief from their rheumatoid condition.
 Although his work was published over a hundred years ago and his results have not been disputed, the medical profession is still cautious about the link between rheumatism, auto-immune dysfunctions, and some of the elements of bee venom.
 With immune disorders ranging from multiple sclerosis to allergies on the rise, the use of apitherapy treatments are finally becoming more accepted and generally more widely available.
 So, with cautious caveats, celebrate World Apitherapy Day.
 (And send regards to all those beekeepers with birthdays today).